verm71/Chip8/README.md

 - Extra opcode FFFF for code halt.
 - Audible beeps to indicate starting and stopping of CPU thread, and framebuffer stoppage.

 Works with "some" games, and most demos.
-There may be some debugging involved in the keyboard input, although most Chip8 test programs say it's ok.

 Enjoy, and learn as I did!